-You promised your spouse that you would be at his company’s fundraiser, but you’re still stuck in office.
-You want to leave at 6 pm every day, but never get out of your cubical before 7.30 pm.
-You constantly crib about never being able to pursue your hobbies, but don’t know how to carve time into your day.
+You promised your spouse that you would be at his company’s fundraiser, but you’re still stuck in the office.
+You want to leave at 6 pm every day but never get out of your cubical before 7.30 pm.
+You constantly crib about never being able to pursue your hobbies but don’t know how to carve time into your day.

-If you thought logging in extra hours every working day translated into being the best on the team, think again.
+If you thought to log in extra hours every working day translated into being the best on the team, think again.

 Respondents in a recent Monster poll revealed that working late hours doesn't score you brownie points.
 Far from it.
 As many as 35% of the respondents said working overtime means you're unorganised, while 32% said it signals you are being overworked.
 Almost 20% thought a late worker was a people pleaser while 13% thought a person who worked late was a shoo-in for underperformance.